 4) Not preparing appropriately for all necessary lighting cues

 If we have any semblance of lights, we should utilize them with prepared cues.
 We are putting on a show.
 Simple cues can be immensely effective at setting a mood and maintaining audience interest.
 Turning on holiday lights for a concluding piece, or creating a slightly different lighting effect for a song can make a difference in the audience’s ability to connect to our performance.
-All cues need to be rehearsed.
+We must rehearsal every cue that we use.

 3) Forgetting to properly recognize the appropriate students

 If we choose to recognize student accomplishments, we must be organized and keep it quick.
 When we recognize All-County students, All-State students, student leaders, seniors, we must be succinct and remain on task.
 Prepared note cards will keep it moving.
-Have the audience applaud AFTER all names are said, and speak into the microphone.
+We must speak directly into the microphone and ask your audience to applaud AFTER all names are said, and speak into the microphone.
+Also, be sure not to turn away from the microphone while speaking; I have seen many conductors turn toward the person the wanted to acknowledge and as a result, the ending of what they were saying would be inaudible.

 YOUR ULTIMATE FINAL WEEK CHOIR CONCERT CHECKLIST – download for FREE